SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 - **FPort**: if the message type can be determined by looking at the FPort parameter of a message
 - **Payload**: if the message type can be determined by looking at the subset of the message payload itself

 If you select "Payload", indicate in the "Start bit" field where the message type information starts in the payload and how long this information is in the "Number of bits" field.
+For detailed information on how to decode the payload, refer to the documentation of your device.

 Click the "Add" button.

 ![Value configuration: new](/guides/users-guide/actility/deviceDatabase4.png)

-Configure the "message ID" according to your device message specification and map it to the Cumulocity data.
+Configure the "Message ID" according to your device message specification and map it to the Cumulocity data.
 It will be matched with the message ID found in the source specified on the device type main page (i.e. Payload or FPort).
 The message ID needs to be entered in decimal numbers (not hex).

 Enter the relevant general values for your device for the visualisation in the "Values" list: the "Name" of the value and possibly its "Display category".